 The Ray Ewry Sports Engineering Center (RESEC) is named in honor of a record-setting Olympian and College of Engineering graduate, Ray Ewry.
-As a joint effort between the College of Engineering and Purdue Intercollegiate Athletics, the center reflects Ewry's passion for both sports and engineering and advances research and learning opportunities to athletes and students alike.
-The center benefits athletes in all levels of competition from local and regional to national and international.
+As a joint effort between Purdue University College of Engineering and Intercollegiate Athletics, the center reflects Ewry's passion for both sports and engineering and advances research and learning opportunities for athletes and students alike.
+To accomplish this, RESEC brings together the three elements of a successful university program: Research, Education, and Industry Engagement.

 What is Sports Engineering?